SetVenue Cancellation Policy

 What tier governs your Booking.
 The applicable Cancellation Tier is displayed on the Listing at the time of Booking and confirmed in the Booking summary the Guest accepts at checkout.
 The Guest is bound by the tier in effect at the time the Booking is confirmed, even if the Host later modifies the Listing's tier.

 Conspicuousness of tier consequences.
-Consistent with Knight v.
-Schneider Resources and Berman v.
+Consistent with Berman v.
 Freedom Financial (9th Cir.
-2022), SetVenue surfaces both (i) the Cancellation Tier label and (ii) the substantive consequence of that tier (e.g., "Strict — 0% refund within 30 days of Booking Start Time") on every booking-tile, Listing detail page (PDP), filter/sort/comparison surface, Booking-request summary, and checkout step where price is displayed, not merely at checkout.
-A Guest is entitled to see the substantive consequence of the Strict tier's 30-day no-refund window — and any analogous tier consequence — at every price-display surface prior to confirmation.
+2022), SetVenue surfaces both (i) the Cancellation Tier label and (ii) the substantive consequence of that tier (e.g., the tier's refund schedule with its windows and percentages) on the Listing detail page (PDP) and at checkout, before the Guest pays.
+A Guest is entitled to see the substantive consequence of the applicable tier's no-refund window — and any analogous tier consequence — before confirmation.

 Chargeback rights preserved.
 Nothing in this Cancellation Policy waives or limits any chargeback right the Guest may have under Visa, Mastercard, American Express, Discover, or other payment-card network rules, or under the Fair Credit Billing Act, 15 U.S.C. § 1666 et seq.
 The Guest's chargeback rights are independent of and additional to the refund mechanics in this Policy.
 The interaction between chargebacks and SetVenue's refund process is governed by the Dispute Resolution Policy § 4.
 Per California Civil Code § 1668, any attempt to waive a Guest's statutory or network-rule chargeback rights would be void.